Listapad: History

+1994-2009

 The inaugural festival was held in 1994, at a time when Belarus had just gained independence and had fallen out of the world and post-Soviet film industry.

-Serhey Artimovich, the director of Tele-ARS studio, came up with the idea for the festival.
-Listapad was created in order to unite the best films of post-Soviet states and bring them back on the screen in Minsk.
-The participating films had already passed through the more radical film festivals of Kinotavr and Kinoshock.

-During the first year of existence, the festival was called "Post-Soviet Film Festival "Listapad".
-Russian directors made the majority of films presented there.
-Later works of Ukrainian, Kazakh and Azerbaijani directors joined the program of the festival.
+The idea to create the festival belongs to Serhey Artimovich, at the time the director of Tele-ARS studio.
+Listapad aimed to unite the best films of post-Soviet states and bring them to the screens in Minsk.
+In its first year, the festival was called Post-Soviet Film Festival Listapad, though films by Russian directors prevailed in the line-up.
+Later works of Ukrainian, Kazakh and Azerbaijani directors joined the program.

-Rating system was established since the first year.
-Viewers give their rate to the film in special forms, which are spread before the screening.

-Rostislav Yankovsky became the Chairman of the Festival in 1994 (currently holding a position of Honorary Chairman of the Festival).
+Rostislav Yankovsky became the Chairman of the Festival in 1994.
+In 1996 the Audience Award was chosen as the main award of the festival, before that it was equal to the awards from filmmakers and journalists.

 Between 1996 and 2008 Valentina Stepanova was directing the Festival.
 During this period, representatives of 45 countries have joined the Festival as directors, producers, jury and press.
 New nominations were introduced and special prizes from media and guilds were established as well as prizes for Best Actress and Best Actor.

 The Children and Youth Films Competition "Listapadzik" became the main novelty of the festival in 2008.

-In 2003, the Festival was officially recognized as an International.
-Films from Poland, Russia, Serbia, Bulgaria, Czech Republic, USA, Iran, China and Japan were screened at the Festival during this year.
+In 2003, Listapad officially became an International Film Festival.
+That year, films from Poland, Russia, Serbia, Bulgaria, Czech Republic, USA, Iran, China and Japan were screened at the Festival.

-2007 was also special for the festival.
-Valentina Stepanova and film critic and editor Irina Demyanova have organized the first Documentary Films Competition.
+In 2007, Listapad's director Valentina Stepanova and film critic and editor Irina Demyanova organized the first Documentary Films Competition.
 Since then Irina Demyanova holds the position of Documentary Film program director of the Festival.

+The Children and Youth Films Competition "Listapadzik" became the main novelty of the festival in 2008.

+In 2009, Listapad was accredited by the International Federation of Film Producers Associations (FIAPF) as a competitive film festival specialized on films from Baltic countries, as well as countries of Central Asia, Central and Eastern Europe.
+That year became the first when the tickets were sold for the opening and closing ceremonies.